gimbalabs/csk-003/csk-003-part-4.md

 5. Now, just like we display the values of ```symbol``` and ```lookup```, we can do the same with ```name``` and ```price```

 ### Making it user friendly: what should we display before the user looks up a symbol?
 With the following function, we can change the behavior of our card, before and after user input.
+We need to ```import``` Fragment in order for this code to work.

 ```
 function coinInfo() {